 Giving a recommendation or testimonial spontaneously demonstrates thoughtfulness.
-People get notifications via email or on the platform that you’ve reached out, and this effort won’t go unnoticed.
+People get notifications via email or on the platform that you’ve reached out to, and this effort won’t go unnoticed.
 However, recommendations should be authentic and based on your knowledge of their business or interactions with them—not empty platitudes.
 And don’t do this with the intention of getting a recommendation in return.
 Give it as a genuine gift without expectation.

 7. Send a note with a helpful link or photo “just because”.

-Before the Internet, a common practice in business networking was to clip out a 3rd-party article (not your own stuff), put a note on it and mail it to someone you thought could benefit (Amy, I thought of you when I saw this!).
+Before the Internet, a common practice in business networking was to clip out a 3rd-party article (not your own stuff), put a note on it, and mail it to someone you thought could benefit (Amy, I thought of you when I saw this!).
 Do the same thing via social messaging, but it should be on an individual basis.
-Reference an article link, a video or send a photo—use their name and tell them why you sent it!
+Reference an article link, a video, or send a photo—use their name and tell them why you sent it!

 8. Put them in a list or a circle so their social interactions don’t get lost in the stream.

 Most platforms have list options, so use them wisely to keep track of those you want to interact with regularly.
 As social streams get crowded, it becomes more important to segment your feeds and keep track of people.
 The old adage “out of sight, out of mind” really is true, both online and off.

 9. Ask a question to get their opinion (not a poll).

 Asking someone for their individual opinion shows them that you care about what they have to say.
 Look for those opportunities to deepen conversation.